 Post contains affiliate links.
 For more information please see disclosure.

-Once we finally go there, my oldest two and husband got their snow gear on and headed outside!
-My parents already head two sleds and a toboggan for them to play with.
-My husband created a path for them, and for the next hour all three of them played in the snow.
+Once we finally arrived at my parents’ house, my oldest two and husband got their snow gear on and headed outside!
+My parents had two sleds and a toboggan for them to play with.
+My husband created a path for the three of them, and for the next hour they all played in the snow.
 Most of that day, and the next, they spent racing down the hill full of snow.

 In the afternoon, my husband decided to take a break.
 Since my oldest wanted to keep playing, I put on my snow gear and joined him outside.
 We decided to build a snowman, but as we started, we weren’t having much luck.
 Eventually my son got bored, and went off to do something more interesting.
 As I tried (unsuccessfully) to build a snowman, I glanced over and saw the funniest thing.
 My son was on his belly sliding down the track his dad had made the day before!
 I couldn’t help but laugh!